Maryy-yy/CPlusPlus_Project/README.md

-this activity is multiplicatio table for loop
+this activity is multiplication table for loop